darellanodev/daily-boost-calendar/README.md

 # Daily Boost Calendar

-An Easy calendar like the github calendar for learning pourposes. _(THIS APPLICATION IS IN AN EARLY STAGE OF DEVELOPMENT)_
+An Easy calendar like the github calendar for learning purposes.

+## THIS APPLICATION IS IN AN EARLY STAGE OF DEVELOPMENT

 ## Github repository

 - <https://github.com/darellanodev/daily-boost-calendar>

-## Requeriments
+## Requirements

 Node, pnpm (recommended instead of npm).